bembom/cheryl/README.md

 The solution is found through a method call to `get_solution`, which takes a `list` of `Statement`s that must be true when evaluated one after another.

-Next let's consider the more complext game, in which Albert, Bernard and Carl guess Cheryl's full birthday.
+Next let's consider the more complex game, in which Albert, Bernard and Carl guess Cheryl's full birthday.
 Again Cheryl gives 10 candidate dates:

     candidates = [